t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
 Edge cloud system operators host their customers' application VMs or containers on servers located in or near access networks, which can implement local edge services.
 For example, mobile networks can provide edge services for radio network information, location, and bandwidth management.

+Resilience in IoT often entails the ability to operate autonomously in periods of disconnectedness in order to preserve the integrity and safety of the controlled system, possibly in a degraded mode.
+IoT devices and gateways are often expected to operate in the always-on and unattended mode, using fault detection and unassisted recovery functions.

 Life cycle management of services and applications on physical IoT gateways is often cloud-based.
 Edge cloud management platforms and products (such as StarlingX, Akraino Edge Stack, Mobile EdgeX) adapt cloud management technologies (e.g., Kubernetes) to the edge cloud, i.e., to smaller, distributed computing devices running outside a controlled data center.
 Service and application life-cycle is typically using an NFV-like management and orchestration model.

-Resilience in IoT often entails the ability to operate autonomously in periods of disconnectedness in order to preserve the integrity and safety of the controlled system, possibly in a degraded mode.
-IoT devices and gateways are often expected to operate in the always-on and unattended mode, using fault detection and unassisted recovery functions.

-The platform typically includes services to advertise or consume APIs (e.g., Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g., message routing function in IoT gateways).
-The service platform is typically extensible by edge applications, since they can advertise an API that other edge applications can consume.
+The platform typically enables advertising or consuming services hosted on the platform (e.g., Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g., message routing function in IoT gateways).
+The platform is typically extensible by edge applications, since they can advertise a service that other edge applications can consume.
 IoT communication services include protocols translation, analytics, and transcoding.
 Communication between edge computing devices is enabled in tiered deployments or distributed deployments.

 An edge cloud platform may enable pass-through without storage or local storage (e.g., on IoT gateways).
 Some edge cloud platforms use a distributed form of storage such as an ICN network, e.g., Named Function Networking (NFN) nodes can store data in a Named Data Networking (NDN) system, or a distributed storage platform (e.g., IPFS, EdgeFS, Ceph).
 External storage, e.g., on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long-term storage, although in some cases it may be for all data, for example when required for regulatory reasons.